trax-project/moodle-trax-logs/doc/tech.md

 Drag and drop the ZIP file in `http://my-moodle-address.com/admin/tool/installaddon/index.php`.

-For a manual instllation, unzip the plugin file in `my-moodle-install-folder/admin/tool/log/store/`.
+For a manual installation, unzip the plugin file in `my-moodle-install-folder/admin/tool/log/store/`.
 Then, go to the Moodle administration area.
 The presence of the plugin will be detected.

-In both cases, confirm the plugin installation and follow the procedure and settings instructions.
+In both cases, confirm the plugin installation and follow the procedure.

-Once it is done, you must activate the plugin in `Administration > Plugins > Logstore`.
+Once it is done, the plugin can be (de)activate and configured in `Administration > Plugins > Logstore`.

 ## Testing

-A test file is included with the plugin, so you can test all the supported events by generating the matching Statements and sending them to your LRS.
+A test file is included with the plugin, so you can test all the supported events by generating the matching statements and sending them to your LRS.
-However, the current test function doesn't check that the LRS recorded the Statements.
+However, the current test function doesn't check that the LRS recorded the statements.
 So you will have to open your LRS and check it manually.

 To launch the test: